Tonyhrule/Queer-Bias-LLMs/README.md

 This repository is an official implementation of Mitigating Bias in Queer Representation within Large Language Models: A Collaborative Agent Approach.

+- To read more about this project, please visit our paper on [arXiv](https://arxiv.org/abs/2411.07656).

 ## Project Overview

 Large Language Models (LLMs) often perpetuate biases in pronoun usage, leading to misrepresentation or exclusion of queer individuals through inappropriate usage of traditionally gendered pronouns like "he" and "she."
 This project addresses the specific issue of biased pronoun usage in LLM outputs, particularly when inclusive language is essential to represent all identities accurately.